bradtiltonnow/ccl1200-k23/guidebook.md

     ![](images/2023-05-01-13-08-48.png)

-    > You're telling the button to be disbaled if the reqShortDescription state parameter is empty.
+    > You're telling the button to be disabled if the reqShortDescription state parameter is empty.

 22. **Save** the page.

-23. Click the **Body** container in the content tree to open the *Page configuration* panel where you'd normally configure and style containes and components.
+23. Click the **Body** container in the content tree to open the *Page configuration* panel where you'd normally configure and style containers and components.

 24. Click the **Events** tab in the *Page configuration* panel.